RedisBloom/RedisBloom/docs/commands/bf.madd.md

 This command is similar to `BF.ADD`, except that more than one item can be added.

+This command is similar to `BF.INSERT`, except that the error rate, capacity, and expansion cannot be specified.

 ## Required arguments

 <details open><summary><code>key</code></summary>